Joey Tribbiani: Relationships

 Joey always enjoyed a close relationship with Monica, Rachel, and Phoebe; LeBlanc once speculated that Joey saw the girls as sisters more than potential romantic interests.
 However, the tension between Monica and Joey is at times fairly obvious, and it is made clear that the two have a very close, almost intimate, relationship, though it is never consummated on the show.
 According to the DVD commentary of the pilot episode, Joey and Monica were initially meant to be the principal love connection of the show but were overshadowed by the Ross-Rachel relationship.
-In Episode 1.07 "The One with the Blackout," Phoebe blurted to Joey that Monica has a crush on him when he was moving in with Chandler.
-In the Season 3 episode "The One With the Flashback", an instant attraction appears to form between Joey and Monica when they first meet (to the point that Monica silently thanks Chandler for choosing him as a roommate), but after Monica invites Joey inside her apartment for some juice and Joey misinterprets it as Monica wanting sex and subsequently undressing in front of her, she is put off and they instead remain friends.
+In Episode 1.07 "The One with the Blackout," Phoebe blurted to Joey that Monica had a crush on him when he was moving in with Chandler.
+In the Season 3 episode "The One with the Flashback", an instant attraction appears to form between Joey and Monica when they first meet (to the point that Monica silently thanks Chandler for choosing him as a roommate), but after Monica invites Joey inside her apartment for some juice and Joey misinterprets it as Monica wanting sex and subsequently undressing in front of her, she is put off and they instead remain friends.
 This idea was revisited in Season 7 when it is revealed that Monica initially meant to hit on Joey in London, and not Chandler.
 She states that it was because she was looking for something meaningless, never expecting to have found Chandler and fall in love with him.
 The concept of what their marriage would have been like was then envisioned by Phoebe and it consisted of Monica cooking constantly for an obese Joey.